Gluten-free, dairy-free and healthy cornmeal pancakes for breakfast and beyond.

 - Stir in the pumpkin puree, and then whisk in the eggs.
 Add the rice flour, oat flour, baking powder and salt.
 Mix until combined.

-- Preheat a large skillet over low heat.
+- Preheat a large skillet over medium low heat.
 Grease with cooking oil spray, and then add ¼ cup of batter for each pancake (an ice-cream scoop is perfect for this).
 If desired, you can spread the batter a little with the back of a spoon.

 - Serve with honey.
 Enjoy!